China’s burgeoning fashion market: Trends and consumers

 To understand the state of fashion in China today, one must first understand the mindset of the Chinese consumer feeding its evolution.
 Younger Chinese consumers are much more daring than previous generations when it comes to their fashion choices, notably because they are a demographic that is highly educated, well-travelled, and more fiscally secure.

-Chinese sports commentary platform Hupu even conducted a survey this year titled “What Type of Girl Are You Most Likely To Date?” and the “The Wan Qian type of girl” took first place with 44.9% of the votes.
+Chinese sports commentary platform Hupu even conducted a survey titled “What Type of Girl Are You Most Likely To Date?” and the “The Wan Qian type of girl” took first place with 44.9% of the votes.
 This trend speaks volumes to the societal development among younger Chinese consumers who aren’t afraid to push boundaries and blur lines.

 Additionally, Taobao’s reporting found that: